moonshine-software/doc/en/security/authentication.md

 - `enabled` - enable/disable built-in authentication,
 - `guard` - name of the guard for authentication,
 - `model` - user model class,
-- `middleware` - middleware for authentication,
+- `middleware` - middleware stack for authentication routes,
 - `pipelines` - additional pipelines for the authentication process.

 <a name="customization"></a>